 Here is your ultimate guide to playing scales with fingerstyle guitar as well as common fingerpicking patterns.

 To play fingerstyle guitar scales effectively, you will need to use walking fingers with the plucking hand, combined with a consistent fretting hand finger pattern.
-The choice of fingers that you use will depend on the scale you choose to play.

 The problem with this finger pattern is the uneven number of notes per string.
 This will cause something called a "crossover" in your plucking hand when you are using walking fingers, alternating between the index and middle fingers.